cibrandocampo/synology-transcoding/README.md

-# Synology transcoder optimizator
+# Synology transcoder optimizator for DSM 7.0

 ## Small optimizations to improve the transcoding quality

-By default, the NAS transcodes videos at 15fps, with a resolution of 720p and a bitrate of 2.5Mbps.
-Which makes the video look bumpy.
+For this version, my NAS (DS720+) just transcode for medium quality in H.264 720p@15fps, and which makes the video look bumpy.

-This small plugin is developed to optimize it and be able to configure it.
+This small plugin is developed to optimize it and be able to configure the video transcodification.

 ## License